 Of course, small businesses in need of an immediate solution may not have the time or resources to properly vet and manage their contract workers.

-At TARA, we provide your business with dependable, pre-screened freelancers and manages those freelancers all the through your project, letting you continue to focus on what your business needs to succeed.
+At Tara AI, we provide your business with dependable, pre-screened freelancers and manages those freelancers all the through your project, letting you continue to focus on what your business needs to succeed.

 No matter which way you go, though, the bottom line is this: the sooner your business embraces change and puts tomorrow’s freelance economy to work for you today, the more sustainable your business model will be.